 Rice and Lentils

-- Dietary Features: Vegan, gluten-free, nut-free, sugar-free, can be oil-free.
+- Dietary Features: This recipe is vegan, gluten-free, nut-free, sugar-free and can be oil-free.

 - Nutrition Features: High in protein, high in fiber, low in fat.

-- Quick and easy recipe that’s ready in under 30 minutes with minimal ingredients.
+- Quick and easy recipe that’s ready in under 30 minutes in one pan with minimal ingredients.

-- Perfect dish for meal prep and pairs will with a protein of choice or can be enjoyed as a main dish or added to salads or wraps.
+- Perfect dish for meal prep.
+It pairs will with a protein of choice or it can be enjoyed as a main dish or added to salads and wraps.

 Ingredient & Substitution Notes

-- Olive Oil: Can be substituted with avocado oil or for an oil-free recipe, water or broth.
+- Olive Oil: Can be substituted with avocado oil, or for an oil-free recipe, you can use water or broth.

-- Bell Pepper: Any colour of bell pepper is suitable.
+- Bell Pepper: Any colour of bell pepper is suitable (red, green, orange, etc.).

 - Onion: White or yellow onion works.

-- Spinach: Use fresh spinach or substitute it with kale.
+- Spinach: Use fresh spinach, baby spinach or substitute it with kale.